 I Wanna Be The Only One was a slight departure for Eternal – it was decidedly more upbeat than some of their recent singles and it was their first release to feature a guest star.
 Lending his soulful tones to the track was BeBe Winans, a huge gospel star in his native USA.

 The song’s feelgood theme coincided with an early summer heatwave, ensuring I Wanna Be The Only One would soundtrack thousands go bank holiday barbecues.

 And the sun certainly shone on Eternal that week: it bounded straight to Number 1 with first-week sales of 149,000, nudging Olive’s You’re Not Alone from the summit after two weeks and keeping emotional ballad Time To Say Goodbye at Number 2 for another week.
 This was big news for Eternal – after 12 Top 40 hits, 13 turned out to be their lucky number.
 Take a look at Eternal's full chart history

 Eternal’s spell in the sun was short-lived.
 After a week at Number 1, I Wanna Be The Only One was replaced by Hanson’s classic Mmm Bop.

 Although few could have seen it at the time, the band were near their end of their hit-scorning period.
 Only one more Top 10 would follow, Angel Of Mine, which became a big hit in the US for Monica.
 Kelle departed soon after and an attempt to relaunch as a duo resulted in one Top 40 hit Whatcha Gonna Do (16).

-The band reunited for ITV2’s The Big Reunion, performing together for the first time in well over a decade, but while the three ladies sorted out the differences that had led to their breakup, there was no new material to come.
+The band reunited for ITV2’s The Big Reunion in 2014, performing together for the first time in well over a decade, but while the three ladies sorted out the differences that had led to their breakup, there was no new material to come.